appukuttan-shailesh/CONECT-INT_website/content/event/2025-06-05_seminaire-Suresh-Krishna/index.md

-During this CONECT seminar, [Suresh Krishna](http://m2b3.lab.mcgill.ca/) will  discuss our results from humans and monkeys performing visual tasks while making both instructed and free eye-movements.
+During this CONECT seminar, [Suresh Krishna](http://m2b3.lab.mcgill.ca/) will  discuss results from humans and monkeys performing visual tasks while making both instructed and free eye-movements.
 Each eye-movement necessitates compensatory remapping and attentional shifts (that are likely linked).
-I will discuss the surprisingly key role they play in active vision during goal-directed visual search, and also touch upon our recent work connecting remapping to peri-saccadic mislocalization.
-If time permits, I will also discuss an additional project involving our investigation of  a fascinating circuit for the optokinetic response.
+He will discuss the surprisingly key role they play in active vision during goal-directed visual search, and also touch upon his recent work connecting remapping to peri-saccadic mislocalization.
+If time permits, he will also discuss an additional project involving his investigation of  a fascinating circuit for the optokinetic response.

 {{% callout note %}}